anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.rst

 separate power supply and eventually in different rooms.
 They permit rolling upgrades - an AZ at a time upgrade with enough time between AZ upgrades to allow recovery of tenant workloads on the upgraded AZ.
-AZs can also be used to seggregate workloads.
+AZs can also be used to segregate workloads.

 An over use of Host Aggregates and Availability Zones can result in a granular partition of the cloud and, hence, operational complexities and